cybex-gmbh/laravel-protector/README.md

 artisan migrate
 ```

-In your User model class, add the following Trait, then commit and publish the change.
+In your User model class, add the following trait, then commit and publish the change.
 ```php
 class User extends Authenticatable
 {